 Roundabouts – some people like them, many people don’t.
 No matter how you feel about these roadway features, you should get used to them, as they’re increasingly becoming the modus operandi of American intersections.
-There are more than 7,000 roundabouts in the U.S., including hundreds scattered across the Northeast, according to transportation engineering firm Kittelson & Associates.
+There are nearly 8,000 roundabouts in the U.S., including hundreds scattered across the Northeast, according to transportation engineering firm Kittelson & Associates.

 Why the switch?
 Proponents say roundabouts have safety, environmental and financial advantages over traffic signals and stop signs.
 With that in mind, it’s likely that these road features will only become more common.

 But navigating can be a tricky feat, especially if you’re not accustomed to them.
 Here’s everything you need to know about how to use a roundabout safely.

 A roundabout is a circular intersection in which vehicles travel counterclockwise (in the U.S.) with entering traffic yielding the right-of-way to circulating traffic.

 These roadways have been popular overseas, particularly in Europe, for decades.
 However, they have only recently been widely adopted here in the U.S. The reluctance can likely be attributed to the negative response American drivers had with traffic circles and rotaries built in the first half of the 20th century.
 These features were similar to roundabouts but had design flaws.
 The connecting rounds entered the circle at abrupt right angles and in many cases vehicles within the central circle had to yield to those entering.
 These factors led to safety and traffic issues.

 According to the U.S. Department of Transportation, more than half of all fatal and injury-causing car crashes occur at or near an intersection.
 Studies of intersections have shown that converting traffic signals or stop signs to roundabouts can reduce all crashes by nearly 50% and injury crashes by up to 80%.